jqmcginnis/miccai_tutorial_website/_pages/home.md

   <div class="col-md-9">
     <b>Biography</b>
     <p class="speaker-bio">
-    Nil Stolt-Anso is a PhD student at TUM.
-His current research focuses on the application of Neural Implicit Segmentation Functions (NISF) for cardiac imaging and other applications.
+    Nil Stolt-Ansó is a PhD student at the chair for Artificial Intelligence in Medicine and a member of the Munich Center for Machine Learning (MCML).
+He studied Artificial Intelligence with a focus on Machine Learning at the University of Amsterdam (UvA), receiving his M.Sc. in 2020.
+Prior to starting his PhD, Nil worked in the medical imaging industry, focusing on topics such as blood vessel segmentation, myocardial tissue tracking, and cardiac phase modelling.
+His current interests concern the application of geometric deep learning to imaging tasks.
     </p>
   </div>
 </div>